-Node 11.
-If the patient did not have a period of sustained abstinence after the previous treatment episode (e.g., buprenorphine detoxification with or without subsequent naltrexone maintenance), or if reinstitution of a previously successful treatment was unsuccessful this time, then one should consider opioid maintenance treatment with buprenorphine/naloxone (LOE V).
-In general, buprenorphine/naloxone is recommended over buprenorphine alone because of its decreased risk for misuse and diversion (LOE IB).
+If the patient did not have a period of sustained abstinence after the previous treatment episode (e.g., buprenorphine detoxification with or without subsequent naltrexone maintenance), or if reinstitution of a previously successful treatment was unsuccessful this time, then one should consider a new strategy.
+If naltrexone had not been used previously (following buprenorphine detoxification), then either naltrexone or opioid maintenance treatment with buprenorphine/naloxone should be strongly considered (LOE V).
+As stated above, there have as of yet been no randomized trials comparing long-acting injectable naltrexone to buprenorphine maintenance treatment, so patient preference, likelihood of adherence, risk of diversion, medical issues, and access to treatment should all be considered in making this determination.
+In general, if maintenance treatment is chosen, buprenorphine/naloxone is recommended over buprenorphine alone because of its decreased risk for misuse and diversion (LOE IB).
 Buprenorphine/naloxone is recommended for initial maintenance treatment over methadone because it affords greater flexibility, since patients can be treated in a physician's office or in a substance use disorder treatment program, while methadone can only be used within an opioid treatment program (LOE V).
 In addition, patients can receive buprenorphine prescriptions episodically rather than needing frequent visits for on-site dosing, as is the case with methadone.
 Buprenorphine also has a greater safety profile than methadone, as a result of fewer drug-drug interactions, a lower risk of accidental or intentional overdose (LOE III), and possibly a lower risk of cardiac effects compared to very high dose methadone (LOE IV).
-The ability for patients to receive buprenorphine by prescription in a private physician's office rather in a more public clinic setting that exposes patients to other drug-dependent individuals may also lower the barrier to seeking treatment for opioid dependence.
-Buprenorphine is more expensive than methadone, however.

-For some people, buprenorphine treatment may last for a matter of months, while for others, it will be indefinite.
+The ability for patients to receive either naltrexone or buprenorphine by prescription in a physician's office rather in a more public clinic setting that exposes patients to other drug-dependent individuals may also lower the barrier to seeking treatment for opioid use disorder.
+Both injectable naltrexone and buprenorphine are more expensive than methadone, however.
+Optimal length of naltrexone treatment is unknown at this time.
+For some patients, buprenorphine treatment may last for a matter of months, while for others, it will be indefinite.
 An initial target dose range that has been demonstrated to be effective for many opioid-dependent patients is 8/2 to 16/4 mg daily of buprenorphine/naloxone (LOE IB).
 However, there is great variability in the patients' response and sensitivity to buprenorphine, and the prescribing physician should use clinical response, laboratory testing (i.e., urine screen data), and side effects to determine dose; in some cases, collateral informant data, i.e., information from family members or significant others, can be another source of information as well.
 Patients have been treated safely and effectively with buprenorphine/naloxone doses ranging between 4/1 and 32/8 mg per day (LOE IB).
 As described above, patient preference is an important consideration in determining the proper treatment approach at this juncture; some patients may not want to receive maintenance treatment.
-In such a case, the risks and benefits of maintenance vs. other treatment should be discussed thoroughly.
-In the case of someone who refuses maintenance treatment, other treatment strategies (e.g., naltrexone maintenance, intensive psychosocial treatment, residential treatment) should be considered.

-Pharmacotherapy maintenance treatment should not be delivered in a vacuum.
+In such a case, the risks and benefits of maintenance vs. other treatments should be discussed thoroughly.
+In the case of someone who refuses maintenance treatment, other treatment strategies (e.g., naltrexone maintenance, intensive residential treatment) should be considered. psychosocial treatment.
+Maintenance pharmacotherapy should not be delivered in a vacuum.
 Providing access to psychosocial treatment, whether delivered by the prescribing physician, an outside counselor or therapist, or a substance use disorder treatment program, is recommended with medication (LOE IB).
-Self-help approaches such as Narcotics Anonymous or Alcoholics Anonymous can also play an important role for patients, but should not be the sole form of non-pharmacologic service provided - especially early in treatment.
+Self-help approaches such as Narcotics Anonymous or Alcoholics Anonymous can also play an important role for patients, but should not be the sole form of non-pharmacologic service providedespecially early in treatment.